Skip to main content

 About

-To Pixelia is a single player casual role playing game.
+To Pixelia is a single player open world role playing game with a romance theme.
 It was developed by Pixeduo Studios and was released on May 1, 2025.
 It received mostly positive reviews from players.

 JOIN US ON KICKSTARTER About the Game Your story begins once you step off the bus that brought you to Pixelia.
 From there on, only your imagination can decide how things will go.
 Create your Pixelian's story on your own terms.
 Customize your character's appearance, buy or rent a property, and work your way up to the top.
 There is no limit to what you can become.
 You can choose to be a music…